creode/magic-login/README.md

 ### User activation

 In order to let this plugins user journey work as smoothly as possible, we tweak the user activation journey provided by Craft CMS.
 When a user registers using the Magic Login user journey, we cancel any user activation emails sent out.
 This is because at the end of this process we will send out a magic login link anyway prior to logging the user in, therefore an account will instead be activated instead once the Magic Login link has been clicked.

+For now this suited the needs of the project this plugin was built for however if required we can always have an extra checkbox in the admin area to turn this functionality on and off.

+This change is only applied when following the Magic Login Registration route however and all other functionality that depends on the standard Craft `actionUserSave` functionality will remain in tact.

 ## Running Magic Login Test Suite